timurgordon/tf-zola-template/content/_index.md

 ### DECENTRALIZE YOUR <br> **DATA AND WORKLOADS**

-Companies and developers have already started using ThreeFold for it’s autonomous, decentralization and privacy features.
+Companies and developers have already started using ThreeFold for <br> it’s autonomous, decentralization and privacy features.

 <button>[Deploy](/cloud)</button>